“Should I get a solar battery?” – said basically everyone

 Keeping it simple; most Hybrid Solar Systems have two outputs.

-1. The everything output (when the grid is on, solar covers all daytime loads, provided there is enough sunshine and/or storage and output capability with the battery).
+1. The nice-to-haves output (when the grid is on, solar covers all daytime loads, provided there is enough sunshine and/or storage and output capability with the battery).

-When the grid goes down, the inverter switches from ‘the everything output’ to ‘the backup output’.
+When the grid goes down, the inverter turns off ‘nice-to-haves output’ and leaves on ‘the backup output’.

 Until most recently, the backup output was typically capable of delivering 20-60% of a typical homes power requirements.
 This meant that in a grid outage, some of the appliances in the home wouldn’t operate when the grid went down.
 However, crucial appliances such as lights, Wi-Fi and fridges would stay powered.